tsiege/Tech-Interview-Cheat-Sheet/README.md

 #### What you need to know:
 - **Stack level too deep** and **stack overflow**.
   - If you've seen either of these from a recursive algorithm, you messed up.
-  - It means that your base case was never triggered because it was faulty or the problem was so massive you ran out of alloted memory.
+  - It means that your base case was never triggered because it was faulty or the problem was so massive you ran out of allocated memory.
   - Knowing whether or not you will reach a base case is integral to correctly using recursion.
   - Often used in Depth First Search